openep/openep-py/docs/api/api.rst

 API
 ===

-See the following pages for the full API of the classes and functions:
+See the following pages for the full API of the classes and functions currently available in `openep-py`.

 .. toctree::
    :maxdepth: 1

+   io/load_case
+   data_structures/case